Last Seen: Finding Family After Slavery

 In 1863, shortly after President Abraham Lincoln’s Emancipation Proclamation, former slaves began searching for family members from whom they had been torn apart.
 Many of those searching had not seen their mothers, fathers, sisters, brothers or children for years.

 They took out newspaper ads under the heading “Information Wanted,” listing the names of family members, circumstances of separation and even former slave masters—any nugget of information that could reconnect them with their loved ones.
 Hundreds of these ads appeared in The Christian Recorder, the official newspaper of the African Methodist Episcopal Church, as well as other publications.

 Digitizing ads from former slaves in search of loved ones

-Villanova University History Professor Judith Giesberg, PhD—in collaboration with genealogists at Mother Bethel African Methodist Episcopal Church in Philadelphia—are gathering all of these 19th century ads in one place and digitizing them, giving genealogists and researchers a new tool for telling family stories of separation and survival during slavery, emancipation and the Civil War.
+Villanova University History Professor and the Robert M. Birmingham Endowed Chair in Core Humnities Judith Giesberg, PhD—in collaboration with genealogists at Mother Bethel African Methodist Episcopal Church in Philadelphia—are gathering all of these 19th century ads in one place and digitizing them, giving genealogists and researchers a new tool for telling family stories of separation and survival during slavery, emancipation and the Civil War.
 The project is called “Last Seen: Finding Family After Slavery.”
 Genealogists attempting to trace ancestors into the 19th century often hit a roadblock with slavery.
 “Last Seen” offers access to thousands of “Information Wanted” advertisements placed by former slaves.

 “These ads are a hidden treasure that have been overlooked for a hundred years.
 They have the potential to open up new doors to those whose family trees end with slavery,” said Dr. Giesberg.